-BUSINESS SUCCESSION BRIDGE BUILDERS

-BUSINESS SUCCESSION BRIDGE BUILDERS

-PAGE 2
+Bridge Builders

 The challenge of creating a realistic structure for Succession Planning

 The late 19th and early 20th centuries were filled with many magnificent civil engineers and bridge builders.
 These masters of engineering created numerous international icons that are still admired to this day.
 Who could not admire the foresight and engineering expertise of Isambard Kingdom Brunel?
 A man whose Clifton Bridge in the United Kingdom set the benchmark for an entire generation of engineers.
-Additional engineering wonders such as the Sydney Harbour Bridge by John Bradfield and the Lions Gate Bridge in Vancouver by Alfred Taylor have become symbols of their respective cities, and inspired later engineers to push the limits of their field. period history brought about This in unprecedented advances the use in of technology, and changed the landscapes of entire cities and economies.
+Additional engineering wonders such as the Sydney Harbour Bridge by John Bradfield and the Lions Gate Bridge in Vancouver by Alfred Taylor have become symbols of their respective cities, and inspired later engineers to push the limits of their field.
+This period in history brought about unprecedented advances in the use of technology, and changed the landscapes of entire cities and economies.
 The legacy left behind endures beyond generations.

 Just as societies must constantly push boundaries and build increasingly colossal bridges to reach their desired destinations, businesses must also analyse their futures, and at times, build almost impossible bridges to reach their goals.
 The business landscape also changes over time with numerous milestones and signs of growth as time passes.

 In business growth cycles, there are critical points that either make or break the organisation and at these points strategic choices must be made.
 Strategic planning can be viewed as the "blueprint" of the business, and it is necessary every so often for leaders to pause and reflect so they can make wise business decisions.
 Perhaps one of the most important elements of this strategic planning is the process of establishing a strong succession plan.

 The Harvard Business Review published a paper in relation to the subject entitled "The Five Stages of Business Growth" by Churchill and Lewis which fully explores the mentality of leaders and business.
 In the article, a common thought process known as "grow or die" was described.

-Businesses must analyse their futures and build almost impossible bridges to reach their goals.

-© HR Coach Australasia 2014 - 2021

-BUSINESS SUCCESSION BRIDGE BUILDERS

-<section-header>

-Juccession Plan Choices

-Time

 According to the "grow or die" mentality, managers face two considerations in dealing with reality.
 First, they must ask themselves how they can maximise their personal return and what legacy they will leave behind.
 For a business to be sustainable, a bridge must be built to connect the short term to the long term and to connect a manager's personal return to the long-term viability of the business.

 This bridge is often built through connecting business succession with an internal succession planning process.
 The challenge lies in creating and executing a realistic structure, and fully implementing the plan.

 How Relevant is Succession Planning to today's Business?

 According to both the Family Business Institute and the Family Firm Institute, Family Businesses are in dire need of improved succession planning.
+For instance:

-For instance: - Only 30% of family businesses survive into the second generation. - As few as 10 12% are still viable into the third generation. - A dismal 3% of all family businesses operate into the fourth generation or beyond.
-HR Coach has been working to analyse the influence of pressure due to succession planning, on business strategy with business owners.
+- Only 30% of family businesses survive into the second generation. - As few as 10 12% are still viable into the third generation. - A dismal 3% of all family businesses operate into the fourth generation or beyond.

+The HR Coach Research Institute has been working in conjunction with members of International Network to analyse the influence of pressure due to succession planning, on business strategy with business owners.
 Overall, 65% of business owners identify internal succession planning as a significant issue for their organisation.
 This is further reflected by their dissatisfaction with the efficiency of their management teams.
 Roughly 85% of business owners identify internal succession planning as an issue for their business moving forward.